LearnersGuild/curriculum-app/modules/Your-First-HTTP-Server/README.md

 ## Skills

+- Can use Express to handle an HTTP `POST`
-- Can use express to create POST & GET routes
+- Can use Express to handle an HTTP `GET`
+- Can set the content type of an HTTP response to `json`, in Node and Express
-- Can set the content type of the response to `json`, `html`, `application/text` etc
+- Can set the content type of an HTTP response to `html`, in Node and Express
+- Can set the content type of an HTTP response to `text`, in Node and Express
-- Can explain what a middleware is
+- Can explain what Express Middleware is
-- Can explain why the `body-parser` package is needed
+- Can explain why the `body-parser` package is needed in Express
-- Can use cURL to send test requests to the HTTP server
+- Can use `curl` to send HTTP requests to an HTTP server
-- Can explain the use cases for the HTTP status codes 200, 404, 500
+- Can explain the use cases for the HTTP status codes `200`, `404`, and `500`
-- can render HTML using `ejs` templates
+- Can render HTML using `ejs` templates on Node
-- can respond to an HTTP request with html from a template
+- Can respond to an HTTP request with HTML from a template

 ## Suggested Search Terms